astronomer/docs/astro/resource-reference-aws.md

 | t3.xlarge          | 27         | 2.7 CPUs  | 10.1 GiB MEM |
 | t3.2xlarge         | 67         | 6.7 CPUs  | 25.1 GiB MEM |

 The maximum supported worker size on Astro is currently 400 AU, which means that an Astro Cluster may not make full use of the CPU and memory capacity of some node instance types on this list.
 If your team is interested in using an instance type that supports a worker size limit higher than 400 AU, reach out to [Astronomer Support](https://support.astronomer.io).
 For more information on configuring worker size on Astro, see [Configure a Deployment](configure-deployment.md#worker-resources).
+The maximum worker size values may increase or decrease as the CPU and memory requirements of Astro cloud change.

 :::info